Credit Card Transaction: Types & How It Works

 June 26, 2024

 The processing of a credit card payment involves labeling the payment as a specific transaction type, depending on its purpose.
 Merchants who accept credit card payments process different types of transactions on the daily.
-The most common one is a sale, which involves the customer making a credit card purchase and obtaining the product or service, and the business receiving the funds in exchange.
-But a credit card can do more than that.

 transaction types